CryptoExplor/FarSend/README.md

 ## Overview

-FarSend is a web-based batch sender that enables users to send ETH and ERC-20 tokens to multiple addresses in a single transaction on Base L2.
-Built as a Farcaster Mini App, FarSend streamlines token distributions for airdrops, community rewards, DAO payouts, and bulk transfers.
+FarSend is a web-based batch sender that enables users to send ETH and ERC-20 tokens to multiple addresses in a single transaction across multiple Ethereum networks.
+Built as a Farcaster Mini App, FarSend streamlines token distributions for airdrops, community rewards, DAO payouts, and bulk transfers on Ethereum Mainnet, Base, Optimism, and Arbitrum.

 ---